NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/cloudflare-challenges.md

 ## Resolve a challenge

-If a visitor encounters a challenge, Cloudflare employees cannot remove that challenge.
-Only the website owner can configure their Cloudflare settings to stop the challenge being presented.
+If a visitor encounters a challenge, Khulnasoft employees cannot remove that challenge.
+Only the website owner can configure their Khulnasoft settings to stop the challenge being presented.

-When observing a Cloudflare Challenge page, a visitor could:
+When observing a Khulnasoft Challenge page, a visitor could:

 - Successfully pass the challenge to visit the website.
 Cookies and JavaScript support are required in browser settings to pass the challenge.
 - Request the website owner to allow their IP address.